miwidot/twitchmod/SETUP.md

 ## Troubleshooting

-### "TWITCH_CLIENT_ID environment variable not set"
+### "TWITCH_CLIENT_ID environment variable not set" (Development only)

-Make sure you've set the environment variables correctly:
+This warning only appears if you're developing.
+For normal users, the app has a built-in Client ID.

+If you're a developer and see this:
 - On macOS/Linux: Run `echo $TWITCH_CLIENT_ID` to verify
 - On Windows: Run `echo %TWITCH_CLIENT_ID%` (cmd) or `$env:TWITCH_CLIENT_ID` (PowerShell)

-If empty, follow Step 2 again and restart your terminal/shell.
+If empty, follow the Developer setup steps above.

 ### "status":400,"message":"invalid client"